shrinerb/shrine-imgix/README.md

 By default Imgix URLs will *not* include `#prefix` of the underlying storage, which is suitable for when you already configured an Amazon S3 prefix on Imgix, or you set up Imgix to proxy domain content from a subfolder.
-If no prefixes are configured on Imgix, you probably want generated Imgix URLs ot include the `#prefix` of the underlying storage:
+If no prefixes are configured on Imgix, you probably want generated Imgix URLs to include the `#prefix` of the underlying storage:

 ```rb